 - Mental health and substance abuse must be covered as any other illness or injury.
 Injuries or illnesses resulting from alcohol, illegal drugs, or self-harm must be covered as any other illness or injury.

 - A student can waive the insurance charge if enrolled in a subsidized health plan through the Health Connector or MassHealth, excluding MassHealth Limited, the Health Safety Net, or the Children's Medical Security Plan.

 - International students are required to have U.S.-based health insurance.
 Foreign carriers with U.S.-based satellites are still considered foreign insurance and do not qualify for the health insurance waiver.
 International students who believe they have U.S.-based health insurance that is filed and approved in the U.S. and compliant with the Affordable Care Act (ACA) may submit a paper waiver form with a copy of their insurance card and plan documents.
 Please email University Health Plans at email@example.com to request the paper waiver form.
 A review of your waiver and insurance coverage will be completed before your waiver is approved/denied.

 Full information about the insurance requirement can be found on the Massachusetts Student Health Insurance website and by viewing the Massachusetts Student Health Insurance Plan Regulations.

 Because Massachusetts state law requires any student participating in at least 75% of the full-time curriculum to have continuous medical insurance, Emerson is responsible for ensuring its students have continuous medical coverage.

-If a student waives insurance at the beginning of an academic year, then loses coverage, he or she must notify University Health Plans at firstname.lastname@example.org or 800-437-6448 to purchase health insurance through Emerson.
+If a student waives insurance at the beginning of an academic year, then loses coverage, he or she must complete the qualifying event enrollment form on the left side of this page within 60 days of losing other coverage.
 Prorated plans are available, and supporting documentation is required.

 Premium Refund Policy